Here’s the brutal truth about content marketing strategy:

 Time is our most precious asset.
-That’s why people scan everything first, before they decide whether it’s worth their time or not.
-It’s critical to format your content so it’s scanable.
-The good news is that while you’re formatting your content to make it scanable, you can optimize it at the same time so people can actually find it.
+That’s why people scan everything first before they decide whether it’s worth their time or not.
+It’s critical to format your content so it’s scannable.
+The good news is that while you’re formatting your content to make it scannable, you can optimize it at the same time so people can actually find it.

-So how do you make your content scanable and optimize it at the same time?
-Here are a few tips to make your content scanable and easy to read:
+So how do you make your content scannable and optimize it at the same time?
+Here are a few tips to make your content scannable and easy to read: